Evolutionary Definition of Species2007 Oct 31

 - Another example: African Maasai (tall) and African Bushmen (small) would be different species.

-The classification level above species is genus.
-This scientist's article says that species is the only really important designation.
-In fact although Darwin's finches are currently in 4 genii, there are serious suggestions they should all be in one.
+The taxonomic classification level above species is genus.
+However, this scientist's article says that species is the only really important designation.
+All higher taxonomic levels are opinion regarding how species are related to others.
+In the case of Darwin's finches, they are currently in 4 genii, but there are serious suggestions they should all be in one.

 He makes a significant point that it is hard to observe one of these finches and be certain of its species.
 By looking at the pictures, I would agree.
 In fact, he says the problem is made more difficult because they interbreed!